Beaver Falls beach fully funded, association explains the expenses

 Association President Darlene K. Hunkins said the property’s owner, Eagle Creek Renewables, made a donation of more than $3,500 that topped off contributions made by community members, local organizations and municipalities, to help reach the $23,000 goal and keep the beach operating.

 Ticket sales from a raffle that began in 2018 also contributed to budget funding.
 Five hundred tickets are being sold for $10 each, resulting in $500, $250 and $100 prizes.
-The final drawing won’t occur, Mrs. Hunkins said, until the final ticket is sold and there are less than 100 tickets left.
+The final drawing won’t occur, Mrs. Hunkins said, until the final ticket is sold.
+There are less than 100 tickets left.

 Raffle proceeds will now go toward new fencing needed near the water’s edge and around the park perimeter.

-Beyond the budgeted operational expenses, long-time association member Anne T. Petzoldt worked to find grants to help cover costs to replace, repair and upgrade equipment and beach infrastructure, like the $7,000 grant from the Boonville-based Iroquois Gas Transmission System for new ropes, buoys, lifeguard gear and repairs to the splintering docks, Mrs. Hunkins said.
+Beyond the budgeted operational expenses, long-time association member Anne T. Petzoldt worked to find grants to help cover costs to replace, repair and upgrade equipment and beach infrastructure, like the $7,000 grant from the Iroquois Pipeline Operating Company of Shelton, Conn. for new ropes, buoys, lifeguard gear and docks, Mrs. Hunkins said.

 To address the controversy in the community surrounding the beach’s budget in the past, Mrs. Hunkins clarified that in September, she bases her budget projections on a 12-week season.